choyoon88/bikedisco/README.md

 - Procfile: Specify the commands that should be executed when Django app is deployed on the hosting service.
 - static: css and js file is stored as well as the image files for the readme file.
 - requirements.txt: Lists all the dependencies required for the Django project to run.
 - env.py: Sensitive data such as API keys and SECRET key are stored here.
 My Google Maps API KEY is also stored here so that it would not be revealed even on the base.html code so that it could prevent potential attackers not fetch it from the developer's page.
+Maps API key is also added on my Environment Variables.

 # CRUD Functionality